Cookie Policy

 1. Summary

 You do not need to give consent for strictly necessary cookies under EU ePrivacy rules; they are exempt because they are essential for a service you have explicitly requested (signing in to use the Platform).
-For that reason we show a one-time acknowledgement banner rather than a category-by-category consent panel.
+The banner you see on your first visit is an information notice: it tells you about the cookies and the first-party analytics described here and links to this policy.

 2. What is a cookie?